tablexi/nucore-open/README.md

 Staging: https://nucore.stage.tablexi.com

-## Note for Forks
+## Note for School-specific Repos

-As you pull in new features/bug fixes from open, please keep up with the [CHANGELOG](CHANGELOG.md) to see changes that may break your fork and optional/required rake tasks you may want to run.
+As you pull in new features/bug fixes from open, please keep up with the [CHANGELOG](CHANGELOG.md) to see changes that may break your school-specific repo and optional/required rake tasks you may want to run.

-[**See HOWTO_forks.txt**](doc/HOWTO_forks.md) for more information on merging changes from the open source fork and deployment processes.
+[**See HOWTO_related_repos.md**](doc/HOWTO_related_repos.md) for more information on merging changes from the open source repo and deployment processes.

 ## Quickstart